-In the last blog, we looked at The Big Lie about widespread voter fraud that President Trump continued to push in the months leading up to the election and in the following weeks after it.
+In the last article, we looked at The Big Lie about widespread voter fraud that President Trump continued to push in the months leading up to the election and in the following weeks after it.
 We considered how this lie was successful enough to persuade 72% of Republican voters even after the election.
 We also discussed why the claim of widespread voter fraud lacks any viable evidence to support it.
 Trump used all the legal processes available to him, and still no widespread fraud has been found.
 The hard truth for many Trump supporters to swallow is that the election was not actually stolen.
 Donald J. Trump lost the election.

 The problem is that a high percentage of pro-Trump supporters have spent months feeding on The Big Lie, and Trump is not alone to blame.
 Quite the contrary.
 The reason the lie of widespread election fraud was so successful was that it was publicly promoted by many leading Republican Congressmen and Senators as well as far right news networks that consistently traffic in conspiracy theories.
 While some Congressional Republicans did not accept the lie, thankfully, and spent their energies debunking it, it was only a small handful of them and not enough to make a difference in persuading their base.
 The zealous rhetoric that “the election was stolen” had already spread like wildfire among Trump supporters.